NCAR/i-wrf/docs/Users_Guide/compute-platform/red-cloud.rst

     provides detailed information about creating a Linux instance on Red Cloud.
     While following those steps, be sure to make the following choices for this instance:

+      .. dropdown:: Hurricane Matthew

+        * When choosing an image as the instance source:

+          * Select Boot from Source is "Image"
+          * Volume Size (GB) is 100
+          * Delete Volume on Instance Delete is "Yes"
+          * Select the "ubuntu-24.04-LTS" image

+        * In Flavor, choose the "Flavor" c4.m32 (4 Virtual CPUs) to provide a faster simulation run-time.
+        * In Network, select "public".
+        * In Security Groups, select "campus-only-ssh" or the security group you created.
+        * In Key Pair, select the SSH public key that you created or uploaded previously.

+      .. dropdown:: Land Use/Land Cover Change

         * When choosing an image as the instance source:

           * Select Boot from Source is "Image"
           * Volume Size (GB) is 1000
           * Delete Volume on Instance Delete is "Yes"
           * Select the "ubuntu-24.04-LTS" image

         * In Flavor, choose the "Flavor" c64.m120 (64 Virtual CPUs) to provide a faster simulation run-time.
 Note that this will consume Red Cloud subscriptions very fast.
         * In Network, select "public".
         * In Security Groups, select "campus-only-ssh" or the security group you created.
         * In Key Pair, select the SSH public key that you created or uploaded previously.

     When all the required options are selected, click on the "Launch Instance" button, and wait for the instance to enter the "Active" state.